- Soul Sauce

 - red kellySpecial thanks to Willie Hightower, Doctor Ike, Seamus McGarvey, Nick Guarino, Quinton Claunch, Howard Grimes, Sanchez Harley, Rune Blomquist, John Broven, Richard Tapp, John Ridley, Nick Cobban, Dave Thomas, David Cole, Bob McGrath, Billboard Magazine and good ol'45cat.

-As always, please feel free to email us any scans, photos or mp3s you might have that pertain to the case.
+Please join in the discussion... as always, please feel free to email us any scans, photos or mp3s you might have that pertain to the case.
 You are now a Soul Detective...
 Welcome Aboard!

 I know we talk a lot around here about places like Memphis and Muscle Shoals, New Orleans, Chicago, Detroit, Philadelphia and Nashville, but somehow it seems I haven't paid enough attention to my own hometown.
 As the site of the premier Black entertainment venue in the world, New York truly had it going on throughout 'The Soul Era'.